-- Selecting and recommending to our Board the appointment of an independent registered public accounting firm and overseeing the engagement of such firm; - Approving the fees to be paid to the independent registered public accounting firm; - Helping to ensure the independence of our independent registered public accounting firm; - Overseeing the integrity of our financial statements; - Preparing an audit committee report as required by the SEC to be included in our annual proxy statement; - Reviewing major changes to our auditing and accounting principles and practices as suggested by our Company's independent registered public accounting firm, internal auditors (if any) or management; - Reviewing and approving all related party transactions; and - Overseeing our compliance with legal and regulatory requirements.
+- Selecting and recommending to our Board the appointment of an independent registered public accounting firm and overseeing the engagement of such firm; - Approving the fees to be paid to the independent registered public accounting firm; - Helping to ensure the independence of our independent registered public accounting firm; - Overseeing the integrity of our financial statements; - Preparing an audit committee report as required by the SEC to be included in our annual proxy statement; - Reviewing major changes to our auditing and accounting principles and practices as suggested by our Company's independent registered public accounting firm, internal auditors (if any) or management; - Reviewing and approving all related party transactions; - Reviewing our significant risks or exposures, including the policies to govern the process by which risk assessment and risk management is implemented including, without limitation, policies relating to cybersecurity; and - Overseeing our compliance with legal and regulatory requirements.

-In 2022, the Audit Committee held four (4) electronic or virtual meetings, at which all of the members of the then current Audit Committee were present.
+In 2023, the Audit Committee held four (4) electronic or virtual meetings, at which all of the members of the then current Audit Committee were present.